Fax is reinvented for the digital age.

 - Send faxes from any application as easily as printing

 No need to print a copy just to fax it.
-Fax directly from open documents.
-Instant transmission.
+Simply send fax from computer within open documents.

 - Send and receive multiple faxes simultaneously

-Faxes can be sent or received simultaneously.
-Faxes can be received while the computer is not turned on.
+Faxes can be sent or received simultaneously and can be received when your devices are not even turned on.

 - Comes with a local or toll-free number

-Never get a busy signal.
-Makes it easy and free for people to send you a fax.
+Never get a busy signal and tie up lines, which makes it easier, and free, for people to send you a fax.

 - Activity tracking

 Call logs track all incoming and outgoing faxes and store digital images of files for later access.
 Bill fax activity to proper accounts.
 Easily re-send faxes.

 A toll-free or local number is usually offered at no extra charge.